robtweed/qewd-jsdb-kit-iris/INSTALL.md

         source qewd/install_qewd.sh

-This should just take a few seconds to run.
+This should just take a minute or so to run.

 # Prepare the IRIS Container